-Maria had not only begun to compose at age eight, but had won her first award as a composer from the Last Mountain Times Music Festival, in Saskatchewan, Canada.
-The piano piece, performed by herself, was titled, "A Walk in the Woods," and began with Maria reciting her story about a little girl who got lost in a forest, stubbed her toe, and woke up realizing it had all been a dream.
-Ever pushed by the plaguing thought that Mozart would have composed far more in much less time, a very young Maria anxiously returned home to continue writing.
-Even before she can remember, and certainly before she read music, Maria had been an improviser, eager to play on the piano everything she heard on the TV or radio.
-Recently, after nearly two decades of musical energy exerted elsewhere, this burning desire to compose was expressed through her piece, "DESIRE," written in 2016.
+Maria not only begun to compose at age eight, but had won her first award as a composer from the Last Mountain Times Music Festival, in Saskatchewan, Canada.
+The piano piece, performed by herself, was titled, "A Walk in the Woods," and began with the recitation of her story about a little girl who got lost in a forest, stubbed her toe, and woke up realizing it had all been a dream.
+Ever pushed by the plaguing idea that Mozart would have composed far more in much less time, a very young Maria anxiously returned home to continue writing.
+Before she would read words, Maria had been an improviser, eager to play on the piano what she heard on the TV or radio.